carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

-The above example, the `publishDir "results/bams", mode: "copy"`, will copy all the bam files output by the process `quant` to the directory path `results/bams`.
+The above example, the `publishDir "results/bams"`, will create a link to all the bam files output by the process `quant` to the directory path `results/bams`.

+**The publishDir output is relative to the directory of the main Nextflow script.**

+## publishDir parameters

+To copy the results  fixme
+include description and link to publishDir params.
+mode: and pattenr

 ###  Manage semantic sub-directories

 You can use more then one `publishDir` to keep different outputs in separate directories.

 For example:

 ~~~